■Modern Japan: Why did it repeatedly rise and fail?

 To repeat, in the first period, Japan rose to become a major power in Asia and one of the world's top five powers in about half a century, and in the second period, too, the people of the corporate powers were flattered with "Japan as No. 1" about half a century after the war's defeat, and once again became intoxicated with the experience of success.
 However, after becoming intoxicated, they lost their way and have since followed the path of decline and collapse.

 However, the Japanese people of this second period were liberated, albeit in a roundabout way, from the harsh oppression and human rights violations of the Meiji regime, a modern imperial state.
 Having gone from subjects to citizens, they enjoyed the liberation , freedom , democracy, and peace bestowed upon them under the American occupation as if they were "gifts from heaven."
-Since the 1970s, they have taken for granted comfortable, clean living, mass consumption, and overseas travel.
-This unprecedented good fortune must be emphasized, since most of human history has been a struggle for nameless people against hunger, disease, and disaster.
+Since the 1970s, they have lived clean, convenient , and comfortable lives, and have taken mass consumption and overseas travel for granted.
+This unprecedented good fortune must be emphasized, because most of human history has been a struggle for nameless people against hunger, disease, and disaster.

-Although I have digressed somewhat, the purpose of this book is to delve into the causes and background of why the pattern of "rock bottom, rise (success), and collapse" that characterizes modern Japanese history was repeated twice in roughly the same cycle of about 50 years.
-I hope to identify the causes, explore solutions, and encourage people born after it to seek paths to autonomy and independence.
+Although I have digressed somewhat, the purpose of this book is to delve into the causes and background of why the pattern of "rock bottom, rise (success), and collapse" that characterizes modern Japanese history was repeated twice in roughly the same time cycle of about 50 years, and to consider the shape of the third period of modernity.

 For the author's concerns and opinions, please refer to his personal blog, Press Activity 1995~ Yasuo Kaji, which he has been running since 2020.
 A total of nearly 600 essays contain an outline of the opinions expressed in this book.

-Some of the author's blog posts are also introduced and quoted in the recently published book "Information Defeat: Rethinking Modern Japanese History (Chikuma Sensho)."
+Parts of the author's blog post are also introduced and quoted in the recently published book "Information Defeat: Rethinking Modern Japanese History (Chikuma Sensho)" by Shigeo Nakao.

 Among the reviews were the following: